cerebral/classy-ui-demo-library/README.md

 # classy-ui-demo-library

-A demo library using classy-ui
+A demo library using classy-ui.
+Take inspiration from it to build your own library.

 ## Get started

 This library must be transpiled with your application code using Babel.
-It is written in Typescript, which means you need the babel Typescript preset as well in your babel config.

 Install: